 One possible approach is to construct a dynamic model in which individuals can move between two states (single and married), and to characterize the stationary equilibria of such models.
-In particular, divorces simply move back to the stock of unmarried people, and are therefore part of the dynamic search process from that moment on.
-This path has recently been followed in models based on a search framework.
-A most one of them to which both ex spouses contribute (all others must be exclusively taken in charge by one individual only); in that case, the income pooling property still holds.
+In particular, divorcees simply move back to the stock of unmarried people, and are therefore part of the dynamic search process from that moment on.
+This path has recently been followed in models based on a search framework39.
+A number of interesting questions remain; for instance, whether a divorcee and a never married individual with identical characteristics should be considered as perfect substitutes.